Skip to Content

 Why are the leaves of my Anthurium Veitchii torn?

-Torn leaves can be caused by insufficient humidity, too much airflow or objects and other plants touching the Anthurium Veitchii.
+Torn leaves can be caused by insufficient humidity, too much airflow, objects, and other plants touching the Anthurium Veitchii.

 Why are the leaves of my Anthurium Veitchii getting smaller?